Third Sector organisations play a key role in helping to deliver care and support focused on the needs and wishes of

-Meanwhile, our Patient Support Group Forum brings together a wide range of individuals, groups and organisations which help to support patients in West Cheshire to help us forge stronger links with third sector groups and enable them to directly influence our work.
+Meanwhile, our Patient Support Group Forum brings together a wide range of individuals, groups and organisations which support patients in West Cheshire to help us forge stronger links with wider Third Sector groups and enable and encourage them to directly influence our work.

 Third Sector Grants

 NHS West Cheshire Clinical Commissioning Group carries out an annual review of the grants we provide to local Third Sector organisations to ensure that the grants we provide continue to be of high quality, value for money and are clearly linked to our priorities.

 A letter was sent to all 2017/18 grant recipients outlining the review, the application process and key milestones.
 Information about the application process was also publicised to the wider sector.